cbare/cbare.github.io/_drafts/teaching-git.md

 If you have code of different maturity, different release cycles, different teams, different tooling, these might be better off in different repos.

+## Versioning data and models

+ - Git is not great at versioning large files.​
+ - Solution to that is to combine blob-storage with references in Git.​

+Goal is to be able to track: Version x.y.z of product has version a.b of the model and was trained on defined snapshot of training data.
+Model hyperparameters can be defined in code or config files.​

+Tools for ML-Ops
+ - Data Version Control · DVC​
+ - Machine Learning Operations – MLOps | Microsoft Azure​
+ - AWS Sagemaker
+​

 [21]: https://github.com/nastyhacks
 [22]: https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/infrastructure-as-code
 [23]: https://www.destroyallsoftware.com/blog/2017/the-biggest-and-weirdest-commits-in-linux-kernel-git-history